 When travelling I'm

-invariably drawn to shops selling the local pastries,
+invariably drawn to shops selling the local pastries, where the cakes on offer

-where the delights on offer are rarely labelled and so I'm usually forced to
+are rarely labelled and so I'm usually forced to

 So as a service to you if you've ever been confused by the cakes on sale in London